terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 	.property("knows", "Person").label("Knows")
 ```

 Using the WOQL.js api, we create the **Person** Document class.
 This object has 3 properties, with three different datatypes.
-The data type range in **knows** property (ObjectProperty) is the **Person** document.
+The data type range in **knows** property (ObjectProperty) is the **Person** document class.
 The cardinality 1 for *name* and *born* said that the combination of the property values is unique for every Document instance.

 ## Insert Data

-Here an example of Cypress syntax for insert data
+Here is an example of Cypress syntax for inserting data

 We add 4 nodes of type (label) **Person** and relationships **KNOWS** between the nodes.